TheDAALab/binlearn/docs/source/api/methods/tree_binning.rst

 Overview
 --------

-``SupervisedBinning`` creates bins using decision tree-based supervised discretization.
+``TreeBinning`` creates bins using decision tree-based supervised discretization.
 The method uses decision trees to find optimal split points that maximize predictive performance for classification or regression tasks.
 This approach creates bins that are optimized for a specific target variable.